santoshi8658/Student-Grade-Tracker/README.md

 # Student-Grade-Tracker
-The Student Grade Tracker is a Java application to manage and analyze student grades.
-It calculates the average, highest, and lowest scores and displays a clear summary report.
-The system can be implemented as a console-based or GUI-based program using Java.
+The Student Grade Tracker is a Java program to record and manage student grades.
+It calculates the average, highest, and lowest scores and generates a summary report through a console or GUI interface.